SpearlinkCyber/site/_articles/llm-security-part-1.md

 ---

 LLM security is receiving increased attention due to both integration cadence and severity of compromise [when things go wrong](https://www.businessinsider.com/chevrolet-dealer-chatbot-tricked-selling-car-one-dollar-2023-12).
-I decided to put together a two part series that covers what a modern security stack looks like and some attack techniques that have worked for me in the wild, as I've been testing a number of enterprise-integrated LLMs recently, with some enlightening findings:
+In light of this, I decided to put together a two part series that covers what a modern security stack looks like and some attack techniques that have worked for me in the wild, as I've been testing a number of enterprise-integrated LLMs recently, with some enlightening findings:

 ![bc_findings_redacted]({{ '/assets/img/posts/llm/bc_findings_redacted.png' | relative_url }})